 Go to ALL Four Parks and Disney Springs

 You will see this question pop up all over the internet in your Disney Vacation research.
 Trust us here.
 No park is skip-able.
 While we understand that sometimes you don’t have the time, really the shortest Disney Vacation you should ever take is 5 days.
 1 day for each of the 4 parks and 1 day at Disney Springs.
 In the summers, if you’re adding a water park day, then you’ll need 6 days minimum.
 Obviously many families have preferences and may not want to head to Animal Kingdom or have no interest in Star Wars.
 We get this.
 We totally do!!!
 BUT, it’s not really a Walt Disney World vacation if you don’t experience all the parks and immerse yourself in the magic.
-At least on your first visit, if nothing else, try to get to all four parks and Disney Springs.
+At least on your first Disney World visit, if nothing else, try to get to all four parks and Disney Springs.

-It’s Also all About the Food
+It’s Also All About the Food

-Everything we Wish We Knew About Planning a Walt Disney World vacation
+Planning a Walt Disney World Vacation

 While there are definitely more than 8 things we wish we knew before throwing all of our efforts and cash at a Disney Vacation, these 8 are the big ones.
 Need a little more guidance?
 Check out our other planning posts to help you get ready.